 6 Key Components to Conducting a Digital Audit of Your Business

 You’ve built your website and set up your social media pages, but the numbers just aren’t moving.
-You’re probably asking yourself, “what’s wrong?”
+You’re probably asking yourself, “What’s wrong?”

 Here’s how you can tell if you’re doing enough online, in 6 simple steps.

-Your reach is refers to how many impressions your digital channels are able to bring in, and how targeted they are.
+Your reach refers to how many impressions your digital channels are able to bring in, and how targeted they are.
 You will need to evaluate the following:

 - How do you rank on search engines for your relevant keywords?

 - How many third-party pages are linking back to you?